 Hollow/Cavity Masonry Wall

 Hollow masonry walls are made with cement blocks.
-This type of masonry walls is used to stop dampness from getting inside of the building.
+This type of masonry wall is used to stop dampness from getting inside of the building.
 It creates a hollow area between the outside and inside of masonry walls.
-Cavity wall will also assist with climate control.
+Cavity walls will also assist with climate control.
 Modern masonry walls are constructed from hollow masonry units or combined hollow and solid masonry units.

-Solid walls are systematically certified by metal ties, masonry investments or by collective reinforcement.
+Solid walls are systematically certified by metal ties, masonry investments, or collective reinforcement.

 Composite Masonry Walls

 Composite Masonry walls are made with the combination of two or more building materials; stones and bricks or hollow bricks and bricks.
-The purpose of this type of walls construction is –reduce the overall cost of construction and make the structure durable by providing materials of better quality and good workmanship in the faces.
-Composite masonry walls work to improve the appearance of a structure by covering up the inferior works by use of superior quality of material in the desired positions.
-This type of walls is better because it is cost-effective and optically appealing.
+The purpose of this type of wall construction is –reduce the overall cost of construction and make the structure durable by providing materials of better quality and good workmanship in the faces.
+Composite masonry walls work to improve the appearance of a structure by covering up the inferior works by the use of superior quality material in the desired positions.
+This type of wall is better because it is cost-effective and optically appealing.

 Types of Composite Masonry walls: